Olivia-qiu-xiaowu/DataAnalysisReport/RegressionsModel/ReadMe.md

 - Overall:<br/>
   The probability of PMI and all three indicators rising simultaneously is 63.6%, while the probability of PMI and all three indicators declining simultaneously is 92.3%.<br/>

+- For the Model Fitting:<br/>
+  The Logistic Regression model achieves a prediction accuracy of 72.7%, while the multiple Linear Regression model has a higher accuracy of 90.9%.
+The multiple linear regression model primrily relies on EPMI production colume, EPMI imports and EPMIemployment as key factors.

 - From the perspective of EPMI sub-items:<br/>
   The actual EPMI trend aligns with the cumulative direction of its sub-components, with EPMI production volume and EPMI product orders being the primary contributors, followed by imports and employment.
 Over the past two years, the proportion of product orders has gradually increased.
 The actual EPMI and PMI trends mostly correspond to production volume, while other sub-components influence the overall trend in proportion.